godfrey-creat/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changes the working directory to the previous one
+List all files in the current directory, parent directory and /root